EldritchCarMaker/My-Subnautica-Mods/README.md

 2; please give credit to me as the original author if possible.

 3; if I ask for you to remove one of my mods that you have put up somewhere, please do so.

+In addition, I simply ask that if you upload one of my mods somewhere, let me know.
+You can do this by messaging me on discord (EldritchCarMaker#8108), or letting me know through github.
+Discord is preferable.